 Research in the Lyubchenko lab (Pharmaceutical Nanoimaging and Nanoengineering Laboratory, PNNL) focuses on understanding fundamental mechanisms underlying health and disease, which are key to developing new and more effective diagnostics and medications.
 This primarily basic research allows us not only identifies new drug targets for small molecule drugs, it also develops the tools and methods to discover novel approaches for diagnostic, treatment and disease prevention and to more rapidly determine their efficacy at the molecular level.
-The research is categorized into four broad areas, with interplay and overlap among them (1) Structural genomics in relation to cancer and other diseases, (2) Molecular mechanisms Alzheimer’s, Parkinson’s and other protein aggregation diseases, (3) Protein-DNA interactions for novel approaches for HIV restriction.
+The research is categorized into three broad areas, with interplay and overlap among them (1) Structural genomics in relation to cancer and other diseases, (2) Molecular mechanisms Alzheimer’s, Parkinson’s and other protein aggregation diseases, (3) Protein-DNA interactions for novel approaches for HIV restriction.
 We also have a keen interest in new and innovative instrumentation, working on development of novel nanoimaging and nanoprobing approaches.

 In area 1, the structural genomic area we discovered highly dynamic inherent property of nucleosomes based on the direct imaging of nucleosomes with time lapse AFM and identified a critical role of electrostatics in their spontaneous dynamics.
 The current project deals with characterization of centromere chromatin.
 Centromeres are specialized segments of chromosomes that aid in faithful chromosomal segregation after DNA replication.
 If the centromere becomes damaged or removed, chromosomes segregate randomly triggering cancer development.
 We proposed a model according to which changes in the nucleosome wrapping lead to considerable changes in the CENP-A nucleosome array.
 The application of the cutting-edge high-speed AFM approach led to the discovery that that CENP-A stabilizes nucleosome core particles against complete dissociation even when they are not fully wrapped with DNA.
 The stability of centromeric nucleosomes is a critical property of centromeres.
 This novel property of CENP-A permits rapid nucleosome re-assembly following mitosis, transcription or replication induced eviction.
 This behavior of CENP-A might then contribute to its longevity on the chromatin fiber, thus contributing to the cell cycle independent “memory” of centromeric chromatin over several cell cycles.